Ship burial: Asia-Pacific

-East Asia

 China

 The extinct Bo people of China's Sichuan and Yunnan provinces are known for their hanging coffins.

 The ancestors of the Bo people were instrumental in helping the Western Zhou overthrow the ruling Yin at the end of the Shang dynasty.
 Apart from this, the Bo people differed from other ethnic minorities in China through their burial traditions.
 Instead of the more common burial on the ground, the coffins of the Bo people were found hanging on cliffs.
 These coffins were also boat-shaped.
-Grave goods found in the coffins included blue and white porcelain bowls dated back from the Ming dynasty, iron knife, another smaller knife and two iron spear points.
+Grave goods found in the coffins included blue and white porcelain bowls dating back to the Ming dynasty, an iron knife, another smaller knife and two iron spear points.
 The Bo people were massacred by the Imperial Army in the later years of the Ming dynasty, and those who survived changed their names in order to escape oppression.
 Scenes of the typical daily life of the Bo people can also be seen through the cliff and wall paintings they have left behind.

 In the area of Sichuan several boat-shaped coffins have been found and dated to the Eastern Zhou Period (770–255 BC).
-The tombs also contains a big amount of ritual objects.
+The tombs also contain a large amount of ritual objects.

 Japan

-A boat-shaped coffin was found in Japan during the construction of the Kita Ward of Nagoya.
+A boat-shaped coffin was found in Japan during the construction of the Kita Ward in Nagoya.
 This coffin was found to be older than any other previously found in Japan.
 Another boat-shaped coffin was found in the tomb of the Ohoburo Minami Kofun-gun in Northern Kyoto, dated to the latter half of the Yayoi Period (4 BC–4 AD).
 The tomb contained grave goods including a cobalt blue glass bangle, an iron bangle, and several iron swords.
 Boat-shaped coffins called haniwa were more common during the Kofun period, and these coffins were seen in paintings along with the representation of the sun, moon, and the stars.
 This suggests the ritual symbols associated with boats even in Japan.